 If the request is made by electronic means, the business is expected to provide a response via a commonly used electronic format.

 What is the New Response Time for an SAR Request?

 Under GDPR rules, once an SAR request is received by a business, it needs to comply with the request within one month.
+The time limit should be calculated from the day after the request is received (whether or not the day after is a working day) until the corresponding calendar date of the next month.
 If the request is complex, this timeline an be extended to up to three months, but an initial response still has to be sent in the first month.

 What other Changes are Happening?